webtoknow/fx-trading-app/Week_09/Exercise/README.md

 * add a dependency of QuoteProxyService.
 Hint: use @Autowired.

-3. In FxTradingController add the following method:
+3. In FxTradingRestController add the following method:

 ```
   @CrossOrigin